utkarsh-1602/utkarsh-1602/README.md

 - 👯 I’m Exploring the World of **DevOps** and Looking to Collaborate on it.

-- 🤝 I’m good at Project Management, System Architecture, System Design, Leadership & Decision making and Collaborative Communication.
+- 🤝 I’m good at Project Management, System Architecture, Leadership & Decision making and Collaborative Communication.

 - 👨‍💻 My Portfolio & Projects [(Portfolio)](https://utkarshhadgekar-portfolio.vercel.app/)